operand/agency/CONTRIBUTING.md

 for maintaining examples, except for the main `demo` application.

+The main demo located at [`examples/demo/`](./examples/demo/) is maintained closely with the core library.

+Feel free to copy the demo application as a basis for your own examples or personal work.

-The main demo located at [`examples/demo/`](./examples/demo/) is maintained closely with the core library, so if you'd like to make significant changes to it (not a simple change or bug fix for example), please discuss this first.
-But feel free to copy the demo application as a basis for your own examples or personal work.
+If you'd like to make significant changes to the main demo (not a simple bug fix or something trivial), please discuss this first.

 ## Core Library Contributions